“Why can’t you just put the new shingles over the old ones?"

 If your home is needing a new roof, chances are, it has a bit of age on it.
 Building codes change and, if you are planning on selling your home at any time in the future, it will have to meet the most current code requirements.
 More so, updating the entire structure of the roof- rather than just adding more shingles on top- is the best way to protect your home when facing a severe weather event.

 Are there dark streaks on your current roof?
 This is algae growth.
 When you install new shingles over this growth, you will provide these algae habitats with optimal growing conditions.
 The more the algae continues to grow, the more they will break down the new shingles from underneath outward.

 The new roof may not last as long.

 Are you looking at a 30-year shingle for your new roof?
 Installing it over your old roof may make that irrelevant.
-If a second layer of shingles is installed over an older, “dried” out layer of shingles, this can cause the new shingles to “dry-out” prematurely.
+If the second layer of shingles is installed over an older, “dried” out layer of shingles, this can cause the new shingles to “dry out” prematurely.
 This is likely to cause your new roof to break down a lot sooner than it should.

 Incorrect reroofing may void warranties…